Ezra-Kuba/AIC-Quant/DonchianAlgo/info.md

 - **Lower Band**: lowest low over a lookback period

 If the stock trades outside these bands, it signals a possible trend.
+But this is clearly not enough on its own.

 ### ADX (Average Directional Index)